coreyja/caje/plan.md

 ## What did I do last time?

-In our Forth stream we got everything deployed to Fly.io
+In our Fourth stream we got everything deployed to Fly.io

 We started by deploying `slow_server` to Paris.
 We then depolyed `caje` to New Jersey and London, and have it proxying to the `slow_server` in Paris.